PracticingDeveloper/practicingruby.com/_posts/2010-12-23-obfuscations-of-christmas-past.md

 => nil
 ```

 Another way of decoding `Base64` encoded strings is via the `String#unpack` method, using the template `"m*"`.
-You can see this in Christian's code, which is what tipped Michael off in the first place.
+You can see this in Leah's code, which is what tipped Michael off in the first place.
 With that in mind, we can build a tiny obfuscated "Hello World" program.

 ```ruby
 s =